MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--management-of-content.md

 Staff need to know where to store the product specification information, QA reports and analysis data for a new product.
 They also need to update the new product pipeline overview for the sales and marketing teams.

-## Cost &amp; benefit
+## Cost & benefit

+To be added

 ## Resources to learn more

-There are a variety of helpful documents on lists, libraries, information architecture, plus related competencies such as search, communication and collaboration on the [Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/community/principles-of-search) site.
+There are a variety of helpful documents on lists, libraries, information architecture, plus related competencies such as search, communication and collaboration on the [Microsoft Docs](https://docs.microsoft.com/microsoft-365/community/principles-of-search) site.

 ## Conclusion